“Ultra-stylish, retro-chic mansion in the old town of Soller”

 L’Avenida offers an eclectic mix of Mediterranean Modern dishes served by the pool Wednesdays to Mondays from 1pm until 330pm.
 Alternatively, Soller's host of outdoor cafes are just around the corner.

 In the evening, Soller has a wealth of good-quality restaurants.
 During our visit, Paul recommended Restaurante Luna 36 (lovely courtyard garden), Ca’n Boquetav (for a more formal meal) and Ca’n Pintxo (for tapas).
 We also noticed that bijou and hidden Casa Alvaro was packed even when other restaurants were winding down - tucked down an alleyway between the hotel and the main square (on Carrer de Vicari Pastor), it’s worth a try!

-Back at L'Avenida, the dark and intimate Bar Bodega has a great selection of local wines, cognacs and whiskies.
+Back at L'Avenida, the dark and intimate Lounge Bar has a great selection of local wines, cognacs and whiskies.

 - Lunch by arrangement

 - Chill out by the pool and cool down with a cocktail; indulgent in-room aromatherapy and beauty treatments can also be arranged